 Of course, not all customers were happy with their purchase.

 A common theme of negative reviews was that the product left hair dry.
-Its lack of lather also meant it didn’t clean the hair or scalp well, and some users had to rewash with a different brand of shampoo.
+Its lack of lather also meant it didn’t clean the hair or scalp well, and some users had to rewash it with a different brand of shampoo.

 Not all consumers saw positive hair growth, even after a few months of use.
-But some still continued to use the product, as it didn’t cause further thinning or any irritations.
+But some continued to use the product, as it didn’t cause further thinning or any irritations.

 According to many users, the shampoo doesn’t lather well.
 This means you’ll need more pumps than other off-the-shelf shampoos, which can be quite costly in the long run.